 Why the style should fit personality

-The American interior design expert Dr. Alessandra Wood (also The Doctor of Style associated facility styles with character traits based on the "Big Five" This connection shows how deeply anchored our residential preferences in our personality.
+The interior design specialist Dr. Alessandra Wood from the USA, also known as The Doctor of Style, has associated furnishing styles with personality traits such as open-mindedness, conscientiousness, extra version, tolerance/empathy and neuroticism, based on the "Big Five" personality features .
+This connection illustrates the deep roots of our residential preferences in our personality.

 When choosing your own furnishing style, you should ask yourself the question: